How to get in contactmake a referral

 Once complete, your referral will be live on our clinical system and means we'll be able to provide you with a response and the help you need sooner.

-Unless there is a reason why another service might be more helpful, we will arrange an initial appointment with you to assess your needs in more detail.
+Unless there is a reason why another service might be more helpful, one of our Health in Mind team will arrange an initial appointment with you to assess your needs in more detail.

 Please note we are not a priority service and may take up to 20 working days to get in touch.
 If you need urgent support please use the numbers at the bottom of this page.

-Please be aware that we will let your GP know that you have accessed Health in Mind.
+Please be aware that we will let your Doctor know that you have accessed Health in Mind.
 If you do not want this to happen, please let us know on your referral form.

 If you have any additional support needs to enable you to access the service, please do not hesitate to contact us.
 For example; we are able to provide interpreters for those whose first language is not English, and signing services for those with hearing difficulties.

-When using this referral link you will be taken to a new patient portal.
-When you're completing the form please do not click the back button on your browser or the form will be reset and you may have to start again.
-If you are experiencing any difficulties with this form, please contact the service by email or phone using the details below.
+- Please do not click the back button on your browser or the form will be reset and you may have to start again.

-General Contact info
+General Contact Information

-We can be reached by phone on:
+We can also be reached by phone on: